ellevargas/TaskListRails/README.md

+Reflection:

+I enjoyed building this.
+I better understand what my errors mean, and can usually find the location where I'm missing information.
+I also got to add functionality for timestamping (though it only works once).
+I now know how to apply classes to forms and buttons.

+CSS is still difficult for me  - I didn't know how to edit buttons and that was a bit of a mess.
+The buttons on my edit and create task pages are enormous, though I could probably put an ID in the CSS to handle them.

+My chair pair created users who each had their own tasks, which I thought was very cool.
+She used the user IDs as foreign keys to link to individual task databases.

 # Task List Rails ✅
 We are going to build a Task List in Rails.
 This web application will enable us to keep track of list of tasks with the functionality to add, edit and remove tasks from a list.